MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/ProductSustainability.md

 ms.author: cdmditeam
 ---

-# Product (sustainability) in CloudforSustainabilitySharedDataModel(ProductSustainability)
+# Product (sustainability) in Cloud for Sustainability Shared Data Model(ProductSustainability)

 A product that can be associated with a product carbon footprint.